Revamping your home studio? This studio monitor is worth checking out!

 Why Should You Get a PreSonus Sceptre S8?

-Allow us to tell you why the Sceptre S8 is good all around…
+Allow me to tell you why the Sceptre S8 is good all around…

 It has extraordinary separation and has an ALMOST PERFECT reproduction of the source track.